Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Introduction

+We evaluate \nummodels{} state-of-the-art MLLMs and uncover fundamental limitations: poor grounding of implicit instructions, fragile embodiment-specific and spatiotemporal perception, difficulty in long-horizon and cross-scenario planning, shallow fine-grained affordance understanding, and weak execution failure diagnosis.
+These findings show that while MLLMs hold promise as embodied brains, their reasoning remains superficial.
+We further correlate RoboBench scores with downstream VLA benchmark performance and find that abilities such as perception reasoning and affordance prediction strongly predict manipulation success.
+This establishes RoboBench as a principled framework for selecting VLM backbones and guiding the development of stronger embodied reasoning.

-In summary, our contributions are as below: \begin{itemize} \item We introduce RoboBench, a comprehensive benchmark for evaluating MLLMs as embodied brains across 5 key dimensions, spanning 14 capabilities, 25 tasks, and 6092 QA pairs. \item We design realistic datasets and tasks across embodiments, objects, viewpoints, and task settings, providing precise reflections of real-world embodied interaction. \item We propose MLLM-as-world-simulator evaluation framework that faithfully assesses long-horizon planning by simulating whether plans achieve critical object-state milestones. \item We conduct large-scale systematic evaluation of SOTA MLLMs, establishing a leaderboard and offering actionable insights for advancing the embodied brain in robotic AI. \end{itemize}
+In summary, our contributions are as below: \begin{itemize} \item We introduce RoboBench, a comprehensive benchmark for evaluating MLLMs as embodied brains across 5 key dimensions, spanning 14 capabilities, 25 tasks, and 6092 QA pairs. \item We design realistic datasets across embodiments, objects, and viewpoints that reflect real-world embodied interaction. \item We propose an MLLM-as-world-simulator evaluation framework that faithfully assesses long-horizon planning by simulating whether plans can achieve critical object-state milestones. \item We conduct a large-scale evaluation of SOTA MLLMs, revealing key embodied cognitive limitations and demonstrating that RoboBench abilities predict downstream VLA performance and guide VLM selection. \end{itemize}